PagerDuty/security-training/docs/for_everyone/index.md

 We are mostly considered a "Data Processor" under GDPR, rather than a Data Controller.
 Our customers are the data controller (they control the data of their employees), and we process their data on their behalf.
 Any customers who are subject to GDPR as controllers will need to execute a Data Processing Agreement (DPA) with us if we are to continue processing their data.
 Since we also have third-parties which process customer data on _our_ behalf (for example, our notification and telephony providers), we will also need to execute DPA's with them.
 It's worth noting that there are also a few cases where we would be considered a Data Controller, such as for our UK based employees.

-We'll need to include extra steps in our development processes to include data protection from the onset of the designing our systems, rather than something that's added on later.
+We'll need to include extra steps in our development processes to include data protection from the onset of designing our systems, rather than something that's added on later.

 Data portability is the right for a data subject (i.e. our users) to receive the personal data we have stored which concerns them.
 We need to provide this in a "commonly used and machine readable format".
 The user also has the right to transmit that data to another controller.
 Our current API satisfies this constraint, since it allows users to retrieve all the information we have on them, and they can export it and send it to another provider as they see fit.